ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/syllabus.md

 However, I assure you that it is not unreasonable, given the goal of making you an skilled beginning programmer.
 Programming is a skill, and the only way to get good at it is lots and lots of practice, which takes lots and lots of time.

 The usual &quot;folklore&quot; rule of thumb is 8–12 hours per week for a normal college class.
 That means you should expect, at a minimum to put in 5–9 hours per week on this course, on top of the 3 hours 20 minutes you spend in lecture and lab each week.
-To put it another way, I really should be giving you between 2 and 4 hours of homework between every lecture.

-I probably won't succeed in giving you that much work to do, but I really should, because that's the only way you'll learn what this course is supposed to teach!
-So, I'll do my best :-)
 </ul>

 [Back to Syllabus](#syllabus){: data-ajax="false"}